U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case

 Justice Amy Coney Barrett asked Evangelis if the city laws are enforced, “is there a way for everyone to be cared for?”

-The post U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case appeared first on Nebraska Examiner.
+The post U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case appeared first on West Virginia Watch.